 - If the sternum feels as though it moves, or it pops or cracks with movement.

 Harmony Home Health & Hospice, one of the leading Utah home health companies, offers a broad range of home care services to help seniors recover from heart surgery.
 Our skilled nurses, therapists, and home health aides are available as much or as little as needed to help with a smooth recovery process, where it’s most comfortable – at home.
-Our extensively trained care team provides home health care services in Salt Lake City and the neighboring areas to help your loved one adhere to post-op instructions.
+Our extensively trained care team provides senior care in Ogden, UT and the neighboring areas to help your loved one adhere to post-op instructions.
 Contact us today at 1-877-I-NEED-CARE and learn more about our top-rated home health care services.